 “I think while the idea for the government was to simplify taxes for individuals, the introduction of an added option to pay your tax without claiming any tax deductions has left people more confused than before, especially the salaried individuals.

 The changes proposed in the dividend tax regime should go a long way in attracting foreign capital investments.
 I am happy to see that there is an emphasis on renewable energy and the government has plans to incentivize states that are working towards addressing the issue of air pollution.”

 Shipra Baranwal, Head of Member Satisfaction (Asia-Pacific), Ten Lifestyle Group

 “The February 2020 Indian budget seems to have generated some genuine debate.
 Early indications from the stock market suggest it didn’t go as far as some were hoping.
 From a foreign investor perspective, the removal of the dividend distribution tax is a good step forward for companies.
-A boost in spend and focus on certain sectors will no doubt be welcomed by players in these sectors: infrastructure, defence, aviation, textiles, healthcare and agriculture.
+A boost in spend and focus on certain sectors will no doubt be welcomed by players in these sectors: infrastructure, defense, aviation, textiles, healthcare, and agriculture.
 Clarifications in Education provide a more concrete route for foreign universities to partner in India.
 Focus on single window clearance is always welcome and reflects a continuation of efforts to improve the process to set-up a business.
-As for the rest of the budget, it remains to be seen whether the various tax changes etc. will adequately stimulate the economy; investors will be keeping a close eye.”
+As for the rest of the budget, it remains to be seen whether the various tax changes, etc. will adequately stimulate the economy; investors will be keeping a close eye.”

 Ed Dixon, Group COO and Managing Director, Sannam S4